erincorbett88/Notes/Spring/SpringBootBasics.md

 - builds on top of JPA and Hibernate
 - **provides repository interfaces** for performing common database operations; this makes database access very simple

+Together, these four technologies are the basis of database integration in Spring Boot/Java.

 ### Setting up a Databas